venantius/maze/README.md

 ## Grids

 Grids are the basic "objects" of mazes.
-The general usage pattern here is to create a grid and then to apply a maze generation algorithm to it.
+The general usage pattern is to create a grid and then to apply a maze generation algorithm to it.
+From there, you can run additional algorithms, for instance to determine the shortest or longest path from one point in the maze to another.

 ### BaseGrid

-The most basic type of grid in this library is a BaseGrid.
+The most basic type of grid in this library is a `BaseGrid`.
 You can see how it works as follows:

 ```golang
 import (